-The ONSIDE Peer Action Research project is steered and conducted by people who have lived experience of disability and is coordinated by Dr Emma O’Neill.
+The ONSIDE Peer Action Research project is steered and conducted by people with lived experience of disability and is coordinated by Dr. Emma O’Neill and Clare Bennett.

 Peer research is a type of research method in which people with lived experience of the issues being studied take part in directing and conducting the research.

 Peer researchers bring the expertise of their own lived experiences.
 Their knowledge and inside understanding of the issues being studied enhances the quality of the research findings to ensure research outcomes are relevant and effective.

 O What are we researching?

 We are carrying out research in two areas:

 - Information mapping for the ONSIDE online disability community platform and Access Directory.